Securden Unified PAM Features

 • Privileged accounts used in web services such as ASP.NET config files and SharePoint; and in middleware tiers such as Oracle WebLogic, IBM

-• Privileged accounts used in web services such as ASP.NET config files and SharePoint; and in middleware tiers such as Oracle WebLogic, IBM WebSphere, and SAP NetWeave
+• Privileged accounts used in web services such as ASP.NET config files and SharePoint; and in middleware tiers such as Oracle WebLogic, IBM WebSphere, and SAP NetWeave.

 • Cloud identities on platforms including Office 365, Azure Active Directory, Amazon AWS, IBM SoftLayer, Rackspace, and Force.com

-Strengthen security by randomizing passwords upon discovery
+Strengthen security by rotating passwords upon discovery

 When consolidating passwords from various sources, it is important to ensure that the existing passwords are changed with randomly generated strong, unique ones.
 This action annuls the passwords accumulated in spreadsheets and text files and offers a fresh start to Privileged Access Management.